dlt-hub/dlt/docs/website/docs/tutorial/load-data-from-an-api.md

 ```
 <!--@@@DLT_SNIPPET_END incremental_merge-->

-Above we add `primary_key` hint that tells `dlt` how to identify the issues in the database to find duplicates which content it will merge.
+Above we add `primary_key` argument to the `dlt.resource()` that tells `dlt` how to identify the issues in the database to find duplicates which content it will merge.

-Note that we now track the `updated_at` field - so we filter in all issues **updated** since the last pipeline run (which also includes those newly created).
+Note that we now track the `updated_at` field — so we filter in all issues **updated** since the last pipeline run (which also includes those newly created).

 Pay attention how we use **since** parameter from [GitHub API](https://docs.github.com/en/rest/issues/issues?apiVersion=2022-11-28#list-repository-issues)
 and `updated_at.last_value` to tell GitHub to return issues updated only **after** the date we pass. `updated_at.last_value` holds the last `updated_at` value from the previous run.